minprog/app-studio/40 Guided/35 Journal/content.md

 - `timestamp`

 Also generate a constructor, getters and setters for your class using **Cmd+N**/**Alt+Ins**.
 (For more detailed instructions, have a look at "Modeling friends" in the [Friendsr](https://apps.mprog.nl/guided/friendsr) project.)

+Also, since we want to pass instances of this class using an `Intent`, we want to make the class `implement Serializable` to facilitate this.

 ## Creating a database helper